dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 So the problem is that you will create a useless abstraction that will only be in the way when writing your application, writing your tests and wiring your application in the DI Container.

 This doesn't mean, however, that your commands can't implement any interfaces.
-On the contrary, interfaces can help you in applying cross-cutting concerns conditionally in a very natural way.
+On the contrary, interfaces can help you in applying Cross-Cutting Concerns conditionally in a very natural way.
 Take a look at this command and decorator:

 ```
 public class ShipOrderCommand : IAsyncCommand { }